Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Transmission Coefficient Synthesis for randomized ST-SIM

 \section{Transmission Coefficient Synthesis for randomized ST-SIM}

 At the beginning of each time slot, the ST-SIM has to generate a set of \( N \) beamforming vectors \( \{\widetilde{\pmb{g}}_n(t)\}_{n=0}^{N-1} \), each used to modulate the corresponding information signal \( d_n(t) \).
 Recalling the structure of the overall forward propagation matrix in~\eqref{eq:forward}, the generation of these steering vectors involves two distinct steps.
-The first step consists of generating a {\em fixed} matrix $\bm G_0$, which models the forward propagation through the S-coded multilayer block of the SIM.
+The first step consists of generating a {\em fixed} matrix $\bm G_0$, which models the forward propagation through the S-only multilayer block of the SIM.
 This step is performed once, at the beginning of each channel coherence interval of duration $T$.
-The second step, in contrast, is repeated at the beginning of each time-slot of duration $T_\text{s}$ and consists of {\em randomly} generating the rapidly TV transmission coefficients $\pmb{\delta}(t)$ of the initial ST-coded DAL.
+The second step, in contrast, is repeated at the beginning of each time-slot of duration $T_\text{s}$ and consists of {\em randomly} generating the rapidly TV transmission coefficients $\pmb{\delta}(t)$ of the initial ST DAL.

-{\em Step 1 - Generation of the matrix $\bm G_0$: } Let $\bm{G}_{\text{targ}} \in \mathbb{C}^{V \times Z}$ denote the target matrix that models the forward propagation through the S-coded multilayer block of the SIM, namely, from the output of the ST-coded DAL to the output of the S-coded DAL.
+{\em Step 1 - Generation of the matrix $\bm G_0$: } Let $\bm{G}_{\text{targ}} \in \mathbb{C}^{V \times Z}$ denote the target matrix that models the forward propagation through the S-only multilayer block of the SIM, namely, from the output of the ST DAL to the output of the S-only DAL.
 It can be expressed as